internetarchive/dweb-archive/docs/archive_architecture_ipfs.md

     * Includes list of files, including, for each file except the metadata.xml file, a sha1
 * Metadata for each item,
     * Retrievable by  https://www-dweb-metadata.dev.archive.org/metadata/xxx to rebuild
-    * consists of above with additional fields added by gateway for item: magnetlink, thumbnaillinks
+    * consists of above with additional fields added by gateway for item: magnetlink
     * And for each file: contenthash (sha1 as multihash), magnetlink:
 * Metadata for each file.
     * e.g. https://dweb.archive.org/metadata/commute/commute.avi